Stuffed Italian Sausage

 • Italian sausages – You want the sausage with the casing on them because you want your sausages to hold together as they bake.
 You can use mild Italian sausages, hot Italian sausages or even Bratwurst.
 Although it will work in this recipe, I avoid sweet Italian sausages as they are higher in sugar.

-• Mozzarella cheese sticks – Here we use the string cheese sticks that my kids like to have for snack.
+• Mozzarella cheese sticks – Here we use the string cheese sticks that my kids like to have for a snack.
 They are the perfect length and size to be stuffed into a sausage, but you can use other flavors of cheese.
 Try pepper jack, colby or even cheddar cheese sticks in your cheese stuffed sausage.

 • Marinara sauce – Grab your favorite pasta sauce.
 I like to find ones with less sugar in them or you can use tomato sauce if that is all you have.